So you’re thinking about moving to Canada. That sounds like a great idea. But what are the steps to Canadian immigration? How do you get started?

 Luckily, the Canadian government offers a wide variety of visa programs, for skilled workers, for temporary workers, for students, for tourists, and for relatives.
 For most people moving to Canada, it’s already very clear which visa best suits their situation.
 But if you’re just trying to get to Canada anyway you can, then you’ll need to figure that out.

-We’ve covered these options in a series articles on Canadian Immigration Programs, Moving to Canada as a Skilled Worker or Entrepreneur, Moving to Canada as a Freelancer, and Moving to Canada for Retirement.
+We’ve covered these options in a series articles on Canadian Immigration Programs, Finding an Immigration Consultant, Moving to Canada as an American, Moving to Canada as a Skilled Worker or Entrepreneur, Moving to Canada as a Freelancer, and Moving to Canada for Retirement.

 The important thing to understand is that there are distinct programs for just about every type of immigrant, so you should be able to find a program that’s right for you.
 Students, skilled workers and transferees will usually receive assistance from their employer or their university, but in many cases, an individual will have to file all the paper work on their own.